 Now if you prefer a unique “scent” which is not offensive and highly effective, the VANILLA and SPORT Deet – both of which are in small pump sprayers – work well for direct skin treatments.
 Of course, the old stand by – 100% MAXIMUM DEET – is the only “low odor” deet formulation on the market today.

 For your clothing, use our PERMETHRIN which is completely odorless when applied.
-And if you have a lot of clothing to treat, get the PERMETHRIN 10 CONCENTRATE or the PERMETHRIN CLOTHING SOAK formulations.
-Both are odorless and can be used to impregnate clothing with Permethrin so treatments last longer when going afield.
+And if you have a lot of clothing to treat, get the PERMETHRIN 10 CONCENTRATE concentrate.
+Its odorless and can be used to impregnate clothing with Permethrin so treatments last longer when going afield.

 2) Once fed, the flea will look to mate and immediately lay eggs.
 This can occur in the yard, the house, and on the pet.